128technology/docs/docs/upgrade_ibu_conductor.md

 *admin@conductor-node-1.Conductor# request system software upgrade
 ```

+### High Availability Upgrades

+In a high availability configuration, the default behavior is to perform a sequenced self-upgrade from the CLI.
+Executing the `request system software upgrade router <conductor-router-name>` from an HA conductor launches a sequenced self upgrade, one node at a time.
+In a situation where you prefer to upgrade each node manually, you can target each node directly using `request system software upgrade router <conductor-router-name> node <conductor-node-name>`.
+When the upgrade is complete on the first node, you may run the command on the second node.

-## HA Considerations
+#### Other HA Considerations

 * If an HA pair is discovered to have a mismatched software state (image-based and package-based) an Alarm is reported.
 The software state must be the same for both nodes.
 * Failure of a router to complete the conversion generates a user visible event and records the reasons for the failure on the conductor.
-* Router conversion success generates an event recording the transition on the conductor.
+* Router conversion success generates an event recording the transition on the router.
 * The image-based and package-based status is visible in the `asset-status` in the GUI, and in the PCLI using `show assets`.

 #### Plugin Support